otsatos/IProcCUDANPP/README.md

 ## Code Organization
 - ```bin/``` folder contains the binary code file ```iproccudanpp``` and ```images``` folder.
   - ```bin/images/``` : images root folder
   - ```src/``` : Source Images Folder
     - ```output/```  : Output Images base folder
       - ```cudanp/```  : CUDA output images
       - ```opencv/```  : OPEN CV output images

-- ```src/``` folder contains the source where *.cu/*.h c++ code files are palced.
+- ```src/``` folder contains the source where *.cu/*.h code files are placed.
 - ```build``` is the build tree required by Cmake tools.
+The code provided was successfully compiled on a linux system.
 - ```docs``` folder is provided for documentation material and artifacts.

-- ```INSTALL``` file
-This file should hold the human-readable set of instructions for installing the code so that it can be executed.
-If possible it should be organized around different operating systems, so that it can be done by as many people as possible with different constraints.
+- ```INSTALL.md``` file provides a human-readable set of instructions for installing the application along with ceratin information about prerequicities and possible dependencies.

-- ```CMakeLists.txt``` CMakeLists.txt file contains the directives and instructions for compiling and building the code by setting the compiler and c++ standard that is required, specific libraries, including directories etc.
+- ```CMakeLists.txt``` CMakeLists.txt file contains the directives and instructions for compiling and building the code by setting the compiler and c++ standard that is required, specific libraries, including directories etc. This file was created to compile and build the program on a Linux system.
+In order for this code to be compiled on a Windows system, references to the OPENCV and CUDA NPP libraries and include directories must be changed accordingly.

-## Prerequisites